samkrishna/pineapple/README.md

 $ pip install -r requirements37.txt --no-cache-dir
 ```

-This should install all the wheels necessary and sufficient to get a Jupyter notebook instance running.
+This should install all the wheels necessary and sufficient to get a Jupyter notebook instance running with enough data science goodness.

 After you've done this, you may or may not need to install a Jupyter kernel.
 You can test this out by running `jupyter notebook <notebook name>` and watch the console log.
 If it gives you a message saying something about "kernel failures", you'll need to add the `ipython` kernel.